philjackson/twerp/README.md

 Any methods defined in your class which begin with "test" will be run as tests.
 Other than "setup" or "teardown" you can call 'private' methods what you want.
+The callback received by each method must be called when it's finished and should also take the number of tests you expected to run.

 A 'setup' method will run before each test method and 'teardown' will run after each test method.

-Tests will be run in order but you might find the output isn't in order.
+Tests will be run in order.
+No async magic here.